What is Graston Technique?

 When our Cary chiropractors use Graston Technique, patients can typically feel their tissues moving and sliding underneath the Graston instruments.
 When working on a trigger point or area of fibrotic fascia, there is a “sandpaper” or “gritty” texture to the tissue and the treatment may produce warmth and mild redness.
 During Graston Technique treatment patients feel the area releasing, and the tissues typically relax and begin moving better.

-Our chiropractors use Graston Technique on patients as part of a comprehensive strategy.
-It’s not typically used as a stand-alone treatment and you’ll also have other therapies like chiropractic manipulation, dry needling, and stretching and corrective exercises to resolve your complaint as quickly as possible.
+Brianna Williams DC and Jason Williams DC use Graston Technique to treat patients as part of a comprehensive strategy, and typically not as a stand-alone treatment.Other treatments may include chiropractic adjustments, dry needling, and stretching or corrective exercises to resolve your complaint as quickly as possible.